 About Nihonbashi

-With the start of the Edo period shogunate, Nihonbashi quickly flourished thanks to its location near the castle.
-Merchants and craftsmen gathered here from around the country, and Nihonbashi, the bridge itself, became a local symbol and the starting point for the five major roads leading into and out of Tokyo.
-Blessed with numerous canals, it also became a center for the distribution of a wide variety of goods from throughout Japan.
-Today, while some of the original merchants continue to conduct the businesses passed down to them over the generations, represented by the noren curtains that mark the entrance to their shops, others have become major companies, but through it all, Nihonbashi has continued to grow.
+At the start of the Edo period shogunate, Nihonbashi quickly flourished due to its proximity to the Edo castle.
+Merchants and craftsmen from across the country gathered there, and the Nihonbashi bridge became not only a local symbol but also the starting point for the five major roads leading in and out of Tokyo.
+Blessed with numerous canals, Nihonbashi became a thriving center of distribution for a wide variety of goods from across Japan.
+Today, while some original merchants still operate businesses passed down through generations—often recognizable by the noren curtains at their shop entrances—others have grown into major companies.
+Through it all, Nihonbashi has continued to evolve and flourish.

-"XX km to Tokyo…" Many of the road signs you see indicating the distance to Tokyo actually show the distance to Nihonbashi.
+“XX km to Tokyo…” Many road signs you will see during your trip actually indicate the distance to Nihonbashi.

-Tokyo in the Edo period was home to more than a million people, and with Nihonbashi as its vital center, was said to be bigger than Paris or London at the time, truly one of the world's great cities.
+In the Edo period, Tokyo was home to more than a million people.
+With Nihonbashi at its heart, the city was said to be larger than Paris or London at the time—truly one of the world’s great cities.

-In modern Tokyo's Chuo Ward, 21 neighborhoods, including Nihonbashi Honcho and Nihonbashi Muromachi, feature "Nihonbashi" in their names.
+In modern Tokyo’s Chuo Ward, 21 neighborhoods, including Nihonbashi Honcho and Nihonbashi Muromachi, feature “Nihonbashi” in their names.
 Along with Yaesu 1-chome, they made up the original 22 neighborhoods of the former Nihonbashi Ward.
-In 1947, it was merged with the former Kyobashi Ward to create the new Chuo City, but because so many asked that the Nihonbashi name be preserved, it was retained in the names of many of the neighborhoods remaining today.
+In 1947, it was merged with the former Kyobashi Ward to create the new Chuo City, but due to popular demand to preserve the Nihonbashi name, it was retained in the names of many of the neighborhoods remaining today.

 Nihonbashi, Districts